-- Does conferred immunity vary by factors such as initial antibody levels, patient characteristics, presence of symptoms, or severity of disease?
+- Does the risk of reinfection vary by factors such as initial antibody levels, patient characteristics, presence of symptoms, or severity of disease?

-- Is there a threshold level of detectable anti-SARS-CoV-2 antibodies necessary to confer natural immunity, and if so, does this threshold vary by patient characteristics (e.g., age, sex, race/ethnicity, and comorbidities)?
+- Is there a threshold level of detectable anti-SARS-CoV-2 antibodies necessary to confer immunity acquired by infection, and if so, does this threshold vary by patient characteristics (e.g., age, sex, race/ethnicity, and comorbidities)?